dboddie-canonical-work/disgorged-docs/migrating-between-bases.rst

 Audio interfaces
 ----------------

 For applications which play or record audio, the :ref:`interface <interface-management>` names have changed.
 Previously the :ref:`pulseaudio <the-pulseaudio-interface>` interface was used for both playback and recording of audio.
-This has been replaced by :ref:`audio-playback <the-audio-playback-interface>` and `audio-record <t/the-audio-record-interface/13090>`__:
+This has been replaced by :ref:`audio-playback <the-audio-playback-interface>` and :ref:`audio-record <the-audio-record-interface>`:

 Example audio interface update: `Xonotic <https://github.com/snapcrafters/xonotic/pull/6>`__